B34MR/WiFiSuite/README.md

 	EvilTwin attack vector would no longer be feasible, and a second attack vector would need to exists.

 	Often Pentesters perform Password Sprays on internal engagements against hosts running the Server Message Block (SMB) service.
 Common EAP configurations use the same usernames and passwords as an SMB service would on the internal network.

-	So why not perform a Password Spray against those same "high quality" user passwords as we do with SMB?
-	For one I couldn’t find a tool out there that performed this type of attack, hence why I began development.
-	Secondly, I discovered performing a Password Spray over WiFi is MUCH slower than on the wire, but it’s a step in uncharted territory and hopefully this process will evolve to become more efficient over time.
+	WiFiSuite leverages commonality between EAP and SMB by performing a brute-force attack against Access Points running EAP with an Active Directory database.
+The type of brute-force attack is tailored to perform a single password guess across a list of user accounts, this is style of brute-force attack if often called a ‘Password Spray’

 ## :heavy_exclamation_mark: Requirements
 	Kali 2016.1 or Kali 2016.2 rolling.